mrjshzk/nSkinz/nSkinz-advancedfx-readme.txt

 it's unique per Steam account
 when you are done setting it up, click update and jump _before_ a round start (or demo begin) and hit play.

-The default paintkit for gloves / knifes is "workshop_default" (at start of list).
+The default paintkit for gloves / weapons is "workshop_default" (at start of list).

 All credit goes to
 https://github.com/namazso/nSkinz